skliarpawlo/goodreads/README.md

 Suggest how to improve quality of your recommendations, i.e. using information on authors, topics, shelves, friends activity etc.

+1. Simple improvements
+ - Top books of the same author
+ - Top books on the same topic
+ - Analyze books which are planned to read

+2. Recommender systems theory:
+ - Collabirative filtration: what do friends of mine read, who have good intersection of interests (on books, topics, etc.)
+ - Figure out similar profiles using cosine distance of books read
+ - Propose books out of intersection

+3. Cosine distance between books:
+ - Features could be:
+   - genre
+   - rating
+   - page count
+   - age category
+   - use shelves counts as feature vector
+   - etc
+Now we have a book represented as a vector, so we can get look for other books closer by cosine distance.

+4. Measurements:
+ - collect data about how current recommender system works in real world.
+Apply A/B testing to be able to compare how each of them performs.

 ## Links

 * [Documentation](https://www.goodreads.com/api/index)